-(5)mo:l toje, tzel-ajtiklarge pine heaped\up-PLUBig pine trees all heaped up.
+(5) mo:l toje, tzel-ajtiklarge pine heaped_up-PLU'Big pine trees all heaped up.'

-In both cases, the positional roots give precise spatial indications: lam that the ground was apparently an unbroken blanket of mushrooms; tzel that the heap was composed of longish things in a jumble.
+In both cases, the positional roots give precise spatial indications: lam that the ground was an apparently unbroken blanket of mushrooms; tzel that the heap was composed of longish things in a jumble.

 Two other lexical systems in spoken Tzotzil systematically encode spatial information.
-One is the system of motion verbs, which are grammaticalized across the verbal system as both auxiliary verbs and directional particles.
-Peter illustrates the latter as he describes the original clearing of the mountainsides in his village.
-Motioning toward one of the mountain ridges that ring the town he says:
+One is the system of motion verbs, which are grammaticalized across the verbal system as both auxiliary verbs and directional particles.13 Peter illustrates the latter as he describes the original clearing of the moun-